-- 1. In the navigation area, open Systems Management. - Select Servers. - 3.
+- 1. In the navigation area, open Systems Management. - 2.
+Select Servers. - 3.
 In the content area, check the box for the appropriate System. - 4.
-Select Tasks, then Operations, then LED Status, and then Identify LED. - 5.
+Select Tasks > Operations > LED Status > Identify LED. - 5.
 To activate or deactivate an identify LED for an enclosure, select an enclosure from the table, and click either Activate LED or Deactivate LED.
 The associated LED is either turned on or off. - 6.
-To activate or deactivate an identify LED for a FRU, select an enclosure from the table, select Selected → List FRUs.

-7. Select one or more FRUs from the table, and click either Activate LED or Deactivate LED.
+To activate or deactivate an identify LED for a FRU, select an enclosure from the table and click List FRUs. - 7.
+Select one or more FRUs from the table, and click either Activate LED or Deactivate LED.
 The associated LED is either turned on or off.